-- 1. Demonstrate the characteristics of matrices and determinants and apply them in computer engineering. - 2.
-Analyze the characteristics of a linear system with Eigenvalues and Eigenvectors. - 3.
-Exemplify the various matrix decomposition techniques to solve the given system. - 4.
+- 1. Understand the characteristics of matrices and determinants and apply them in computer engineering. - 2.
+Analyze the characteristics of a linear system with Eigen values and Eigenvectors. - 3.
+Implement various matrix decomposition techniques to solve the given system. - 4.
 Analyze the linear dependence and compute the basis and dimension of vector spaces. - 5.
-Analyze the systems through the techniques of inner product space.
+Analyze the systems through the techniques of Inner product space.